huijunzhao-ds/huijunzhao-ds.github.io/projects.md

 title: "Projects"
 ---
 ## AI Projects
-Side projects I completed or currently work on
+Side projects I work on

+### Image Style Transfer App
+I'm currently working on a deep learning model to generate a new image combining given content image and style image.
+And I will deploy the model to both a web application and a cross-platform (Android and iOS) mobile application.

+The GitHub repo is [here](https://github.com/huijunzhao-ds/style-transfer).
+More doc and code to come soon.

 ## Online Courses
-A few online courses I have completed and highly recommand
+Online courses I have completed and highly recommand

 ### Advanced Machine Learning Specialization on Coursera
 - Math and coding intensive, but really helpful.